-Electro and Indie Clubs
+Electro and Indie Clubs in Toronto

 Part one of the Guide is on Clubbing.
 If you want the popular Jersey Shore Guido clubs then just walk around the Entertainment District (John and Richmond) or check out your typical travel guide.
 It's sort of like the Champs Elysee area of clubbing ie you'd rather hang yourself than pay $20 cover to hang out with morons. (photo credit for Tape Deck Bros Top Right: AKFaoro )